-By the end of 1 st year, 1 st semester Develop ideas for first year proposal, e.g., specific aims and hypotheses, and know what data will be used or collected 1 st year, 2 nd semester Recommended: April 1 of first year: Submit research proposal to committee Required: No later than last day of classes Spring Semester : Defend first year proposal with 3-person committee (proposal must be submitted 2 weeks prior to the defense date) Summer before 2 nd year Start data collection and preliminary analyses for 2nd year project 2 nd year, 1 st semester Complete data collection, analyses for second year project and start writing up 2nd year project 2 nd year, 2 nd semester Recommended: April 1 of 2nd year ; Submit second year project to 3-person committee Required: No later than last day of classes : 2 nd year project must be approved by committee (project must be submitted to committee 2 weeks prior to the defense date) Summer before 3 rd year Prepare 2 nd year project for publication, and/or work on other data.
+By the end of 1 st year, 1 st semester Develop ideas for first year proposal, e.g., specific aims and hypotheses, and know what data will be used or collected.
+Apply for external funding, such as the NSF GRFP if eligible.
+1st year, 2nd semester Recommended: April 1 of first year: Submit research proposal to committee Required: No later than last day of classes Spring Semester: Defend first year proposal with 3-person committee (proposal must be submitted 2 weeks prior to the defense date) Summer before 2 nd year Start data collection and preliminary analyses for 2nd year project 2 nd year, 1 st semester Complete data collection, analyses for second year project and start writing up 2nd year project 2 nd year, 2 nd semester Recommended: April 1 of 2 nd year; Submit second year project to 3-person committee Required: No later than last day of classes : 2 nd year project must be approved by committee (project must be submitted to committee 2 weeks prior to the defense date) Summer before 3 rd year Prepare 2 nd year project for publication, and/or work on other data.

 3 rd year, 1 st semester Work on publication and conference presentation/s.
 Talk with advisor about your qualifying exam.
 Select which research papers you will include in your research portfolio.
 Discuss your dissertation topic and the formation of your Guidance Committee.
 Required: Departmental poster display of 2 nd year projects.
 3 rd year, 2 nd semester Recommended: March 1 establish Guidance Committee.
 Please be aware that guidance committee paperwork must be submitted no later than 6 months prior to submitting Part II of your qualifying exam (the dissertation proposal).
 All departmental course requirements must be completed before students can finish their qualifying exam (see Graduate Student Handbook).
 We therefore recommend that all departmental course requirements be completed by end of 3 rd year.
-Required: No later than the last day of classes, April 30 - the research portfolio must be submitted to your committee.
-Summer before 4 th year Students will be working on their dissertation proposal.
+Required: No later than the last day of classes - the research portfolio must be submitted to your committee.
+Summer before 4 th year Work on your dissertation proposal.
 4 th year, 1 st semester Required: By September 15, students must hold their oral defense of Part I of the qualifying exam (i.e., their oral defense of their research portfolio).
 Per graduate school policies, the oral and written components of Part II of the qualifying exam (the dissertation proposal and proposal defense) must be completed within 60 days after passing Part I of the qualifying exam (the portfolio and portfolio defense).
 Accordingly, by 60 days after completing Part I, you must submit and defend your dissertation proposal.
 Note that the proposal must be given to your committee members at least 2 weeks prior to the oral defense.

-No later than the last day of classes, 1st semester of 4th year, both parts of the qualifying exam must be completed and you must formally be admitted to doctoral candidacy.
+No later than the last day of classes, 1 st semester of 4 th year, both parts of the qualifying exam must be completed and you must formally be admitted to doctoral candidacy.
 4 th year, 2 nd semester Dissertation research.
 5 th year, 1 st semester Dissertation research.
 Apply for internship.
 5 th year, 2 nd semester Dissertation research.
-Students going on internship should strive to complete t dissertation before the internship.
+Students going on internship should strive to defend their dissertation before the internship.
 6 th year, 1 st semester Internship 6 th year, 2 nd semester Internship